therealjflf/hesutils/docs/hesiod.rst

 So Hesiod is essentially a database format and query syntax over DNS, but not a protocol.
 As a corollary there isn't really such a thing as a Hesiod server: it's just a DNS server with the right data in the right way.
 Being a Hesiod server is a role, rather than a specific piece of software.

 The DNS RFCs specify a generic record type, called a TXT record.
 TXT records were originally added to the spec for the very purpose of supporting Hesiod (together with the HS class).
 Since then TXT records have been used for everything and anything, in particular various forms of email sender validation.
-While there have been attempts to structure of the information they contain (`RFC 1464 <https://tools.ietf.org/html/rfc1464>`_), it goes a bit against the basic concept of a TXT record: store and serve unstructured or arbitrarily-structured data that doesn't fit in any other record type.

-Hesiod DNS records are all TXT records, and the structure of the data within those TXT records is defined by Hesiod.
+While there have been attempts to structure of the information they contain (`RFC 1464 <https://tools.ietf.org/html/rfc1464>`__), Hesiod predates those and the structure of the data within the TXT records is defined by Hesiod.

 And that's it!
 There's no low-level protocol, no on-wire bitstream, no endianness, etc. All of that is dealt with by the underlying DNS protocol.

 On the client side, applications need to support Hesiod as a source of information.
-At the time of writing there is support in the glibc NSS code for user, group and service requests.
-Some email clients may have implemented support for obtaining account information at some point in the past, but the current state is unknown.
+At the time of writing there is support in the glibc NSS code for user, group, service and protocol requests.
+Some email clients may have implemented support for obtaining mail account information at some point in the past, but the current state is unknown.
 The original implementation of Hesiod at MIT provided much more information than this, as described in the historical documents.
 However this was not fully replicated on Linux or BSD.